-- To comply with government mandated efficiency standards, two openings are required for airflows above 1,600 CFM.
-Data is shown without filter.

-- Temperature rises in the table are approximate.
+- 1. To comply with government mandated efficiency standards, two openings are required for airflows above 1,600 CFM. - 2.
+Data is shown without filter. - Temperature rises in the table are approximate.
 Actual temperature rises may vary.
-Individual cells shaded in gray indicate a temperature rise outside of the recommended range. - 5.
-To comply with government mandated efficiency standards, speed settings shaded in gray are not allowed in HEAT mode. - Denotes the factory (default) COOL setting.
-Denotes the factory (default) HEAT setting. - \\ Denotes the factory (default) FAN setting.
+Individual cells shaded in gray indicate a temperature rise outside of the recommended range. - Denotes the factory (default) COOL setting - Denotes the factory (default) COOL setting.
+Denotes the factory (default) HEAT setting. - Denotes the factory (default) FAN setting.
 If an alternate speed is to be used, refer to the installation instructions for Speed Tap Selection.

-Table 10. \SD 100U-T35C\ Blower Data (Cooling Airflow)
+Table 14.
+SD 100U-T35C Blower Data (Cooling Airflow)